ImmaculateObsession/omnomer/README.md

 3. Click the postgres menubar icon.
 Select psql.

-4. At the psql prompt, enter "CREATE DATABAsE omnomer;".
+4. At the psql prompt, enter "CREATE DATABASE omnomer;".
 This will create the omnomer db

 5. Exit psql